Nature, culture and history

 For further information about plantation forests contact HQPlantations Pty Ltd.

-Special thanks to the local aboriginal people for sharing their knowledge.
+Special thanks to the First Nations people for sharing their knowledge.
 Also special thanks to Stan Tutt for information from his book Sunshine Coast Heritage, and Pat and Sim Symons for information from their book Bush Heritage.